mia-platform/documentation/docs/development_suite/api-console/api-design/plugin_baas_4.md

 ### Context

-Inside the handler scope it's possible to access fastify instance using `this`.
+Inside the handler scope it's possible to access the service fastify instance using `this`.

 #### Example